potherca-contrib/PHPTAL/README.md

 --------------------------------------------------
-All the development dependencies can be installed with Composer by running the install command (or the update command, if you've already got a stable version through Composer) with the `--dev` flag from the root of your project directory:
+All the development dependencies can be installed with Composer by running the install command (or the update command, if you've already got a stable version through Composer) from the root of your project directory.

-    php composer.phar install --dev

-or if you have Composer installed as a binary:

-    composer install --dev

 [phptal]: http://phptal.org/
 [composer-install]: http://getcomposer.org/download/